Philip Braat

 Bailie Philip Braat (born 1976) is a Scottish Labour politician who served as the Lord Provost of Glasgow from 2020 until 2022.
 He previously served as Deputy Lord Provost from 2017 to 2020.
 He has represented the Anderston/City/Yorkhill ward since May 2007.

 Private life

 Braat grew up in Essen, Belgium, and is a native speaker of both English and Dutch.
 In November 2024 it was reported that he was arrested and charged with stalking offences.
-A Police Scotland spokesperson at the time said: “A 48-year-old man was arrested and charged on Wednesday, 23 October, 2024, in connection with stalking offences."
+A Police Scotland spokesperson at the time said: “A 48-year-old man was arrested and charged on Wednesday, 23 October 2024, in connection with stalking offences."
 A report was submitted to the procurator fiscal and he was expected to appear at Glasgow Sheriff Court at a later date.
 Braat was found guilty of stalking on 23 May 2025.
+Following his conviction, his official portrait was removed from Glasgow City Chambers.

 Career

 Law career

 Braat is a graduate of law from the University of Glasgow, specialising in Commercial Property Law.
 He has held a series of senior positions since his election to Glasgow City Council in 2007, including City Treasurer, Convener of Strathclyde Pension Fund and Convener of the former Strathclyde Police Authority.
 He is also an Honorary Officer in the Royal Navy Reserves.